r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/memtests/README.txt

 valgrind:
-Running R CMD check --use-valgrind with an instrumented (level 2) build of R, currently using valgrind 3.24.0 on Fedora 40.
+Running R CMD check --use-valgrind with an instrumented (level 2) build of R, currently using valgrind 3.17.1, formerly using valgrind 3.24.0 on Fedora 40.

 configured by:
 .../configure -C --with-valgrind-instrumentation=2